What is gum disease and how is it caused?

 She will also give instruction on oral hygiene practices, tools, toothpastes, and mouth rinses if necessary and advise if further treatment is required either with herself, your dentist, or a referral to a (specialist) periodontist.

 If your teeth are particularly sensitive and you require a local anaesthetic, the hygienist will either do this for you or arrange this through a dentist.

 - Good oral hygiene is essential

 - A diet high in fruit and vegetables

 - Be sure to control your sugar intake

 - Gum disease is contagious

-- Bad breath can point to gum disease
+- Bad breath is almost always a sign of gum disease

 - Visit your Dentist and Hygienist regularly.